Is an invoice a legal document?

 Invoice definition: An invoice is a professional document that requests payment from your customers in exchange for your products or services with stated payment terms.
 As we move more electronically for the sale of goods or services, you will see the term e-invoicing for a business transaction.

 An invoice includes a detailed description of products/services, the invoice number, the business name, the customer’s purchase order number and specifications, payment terms, due date, and the business’s relevant information, such as contact information, address, email address, and phone number.
-Invoice numbers should only be used once.
+Use each invoice number only once.

 Learn more about what an invoice contains with our article what makes a good invoice, which many times starts with good purchase orders for your product or service.

 An invoice is also the basis of invoice factoring, a simple process that involves selling your invoices to a factoring company like Bankers Factoring for an immediate cash advance on your invoices.
-The benefits of selling your invoices can be found later in this article.
+This article later explains the benefits of selling your invoices.

 Are There Different Types of Invoices?